-7.2 Other circumstances where a sit may be determined outside the PAB assurance) for consideration of such requests.
+7.2.1 Very occasionally a Sit may be offered outside of the consideration of the PAB as set out below.
+Students may apply to the Associate Dean (with responsibility for quality assurance) for consideration of such requests.
 The Associate Dean will consider the individual circumstances and the quantity of assessment missed including previous requests before deciding whether or not to grant such requests.
 All Sits will be offered in the next designated resit assessment period and will be a Sit of the approved resit mode.
 This is distinct from cases where a student has failed assessments and has an accepted claim for extenuating circumstances.
 For extenuating circumstances claims, the PAB must consider the impact on the module assessment and the student's performance overall.